In a nutshell

 A stroke happens when blood flow to the brain is cut-off.
 Brain cells stop receiving oxygen and begin to die.
 The abilities controlled by these cells are lost causing symptoms such as spasticity.
 Spasticity consists in the constant stiffness of muscles.
 SPA is present in 25% of patients 3 days after stroke.
 This condition is associated with worse movement, more pain, and limited activity.

 The standard treatment for spasticity is physical therapy and or medications.
 However, these treatments are of limited effectiveness.
 ESWT has been reported to be a good treatment option for these patients.
-However, these studies have limited information about symptoms such as pain.
+ESWT uses acoustic waves with high energy peak that interact with tissues such as muscles.
+This energy promotes the regeneration and reparative processes of tissues.
+However, limited information exists about symptoms such as pain.

 Methods & findings